-Alerts Doesn't Exist for SQL Instance Configuration Changes
+Alerts Don't Exist for SQL Instance Configuration Changes

-Description - Monitoring changes to SQL instance configuration changes may reduce the time needed to detect and correct is configurations done on the SQL server.
+Description - Monitoring changes to SQL instance configuration changes may reduce the time needed to detect and correct configurations on the SQL server.

-Alerts Doesn't Exist for VPC Network Changes
+Alerts Don't Exist for VPC Network Changes

 Description - It is possible to have more than one VPC within a project.
 In addition, it is also possible to create a peer connection between two VPCs enabling network traffic to route between VPCs.
-Monitoring changes to a VPC will help ensure VPC traffic flow is not getting impacted.
+Monitoring changes to a VPC will help ensure VPC traffic flow is not being impacted.

-Alerts Doesn't Exist for VPC Network Firewall Rule Changes
+Alerts Don't Exist for VPC Network Firewall Rule Changes

-Description - Monitoring for Create or Update Firewall rule events gives insight to network access changes and may reduce the time it takes to detect suspicious activity.
+Description - Monitoring for create or update firewall rule events gives insight into network access changes and may reduce the time it takes to detect suspicious activity

-Alerts Doesn't Exist for VPC Network Route Changes
+Alerts Don't Exist for VPC Network Route Changes